Nintendo Direct highlights include new Fire Emblem game, ‘Mario Strikers’ and Kirby

-We got far more details on the “Kirby and the Forgotten Land,” which finds Nintendo’s iconic pink puffball braving the apocalypse.
+We got far more details on “Kirby and the Forgotten Land,” which finds Nintendo’s iconic pink puffball braving the apocalypse.
 Using “mouthful mode,” Kirby can now cover a full car and ride around town.
 He can also evolve abilities like breathing fire.

 “Fire Emblem Warriors: Three Hopes” is a Warriors-style game coming out June 24.
 Nintendo also showed off new co-op mode footage from “Splatoon 3,” which revisits the multiplayer game mode “Salmon Run” available in the current entry.
 “Xenoblade Chronicles 3,” the third entry in the open-world Japanese role-playing franchise lands this September.